Facing an Eating Disorder in Front of the Dressing Room Mirror – Kelli Evans

 My eating disorder had me believing those lies for so many years.

 Seeking safety, I lost my identity — whom I was meant to really be in this world.
 I had become a silent follower of the strict, isolating demands of the eating disorder.

 I realized that I could question the messages of my eating disorder.
-I saw that what I thought was safety in my eating disorder was actually an invitation to lock myself in a confining prison of loneliness, emptiness, and despair.
+What I thought was safety in my eating disorder was actually an invitation to lock myself in a confining prison of loneliness, emptiness, and despair.
 Once I realized this, the possibility and power of choice was ignited inside me.

-I have spent much of my recovery journey asking myself this question, “what are you so afraid of?”
-I tried to understand what the eating disorder was keeping me safe from.
+I spent much of my recovery journey asking myself this question, “Kelli, what are you so afraid of?”
+I tried to understand what it was that the eating disorder was keeping me safe from.

 And, in recovery, I learned that I had been afraid of a lot of things.

 Thanks to recovery, I’ve faced many fears: my fear of feeling out of control, my fear of not being perfect, and my fear of being overcome by anxiety.
 With help, I was able to face my ultimate fear of not being loved for simply being me.